Hopdoddy Burger Bar Opens in Rice Village | Burgers in Houston

 In addition to the burgers and fries, Hopdoddy has a couple mean milkshakes that I hear are worthy of a sip.
 Might I suggest you try “The Suicide”.
 Lovingly, named after Instagram influencer @ThatBoyAsad, it’s a mashup of their oreo cookie, caramel & sea salt, and Nutella & chocolate pretzel shake.
 Though I didn’t try it, it looked quite tempting.

-If you’re out and about in the city I highly suggest you stop in to Hopdoddy for great burgers, fries, shakes, cocktails and crafts.
+If you’re on the hunt for burgers in Houston, I highly suggest you stop in to Hopdoddy for great burgers, fries, shakes, cocktails and crafts.
 The Rice Village location has an excellent patio!

 4444 WESTHEIMER RD STE H100